Key Takeaways

 Any motor vehicle crash can be awful, but motorcycle accidents can be incredibly devastating.
 They often result in the most extreme and severe injuries, including loss of limbs, paralysis, head trauma, and loss of life.

-The biggest issue for motorcyclists is the drivers of regular passenger vehicles are dismissive or unaware of motorcyclists and often carry an unkind judgment towards them.
-This attitude and behavior leads to roadway problems,where automobile drivers just assume the lanes were created for them and that they do not have to share.
+The biggest issue for motorcycle riders is that drivers of other vehicles are often dismissive or unaware of their presence and sometimes carry unfair judgments toward them.
+This attitude and behavior lead to roadway problems, where automobile drivers assume the lanes were created solely for them and that they do not need to share the road.

 In Most Accidents Between a Car and a Motorcycle, Who Is at Fault?